MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-the-application-diagnostics-console.md

 3. To sort by count, at the top of the Count column, select **Count**.
 The exception classes that have occurred most often are ranked from the highest to the lowest.
 You can also sort by average duration and maximum duration to see if some events that are occurring less often are still causing long delays and should therefore receive your attention.

 4. To begin investigating the issue and open Event properties, select a **Heaviest Resource** entry.
-For information about working with events, see [Working with events by using Application Diagnostics](manage-working-with-events-using-application-diagnostics.md).
+For information about working with events, see [Work with events by using Application Diagnostics](manage-working-with-events-using-application-diagnostics.md).

 ---